Inveterate meddling #103: dedicated mains spurs

 • Play with your electricity supply and you are on your own.
 Do we need to say this ?

 • From 01 Jan 05 in the UK Electrical works such as this need to be signed-off by a suitably-qualified person or approved by your local Building control inspectorate, following the introduction of the new Approved Document Part P component of the Building Regulations.
-Part P documents are available as a free download here: Part P
+Part P documents are available as a free download here: Building Regulations

 • Your insurers will take a dim view of homebrew 'modifications' that do not meet prevailing IEE regulations and any other codes in force, especially if a fire or other damage results.

-• Don't be tempted to 'oversize' the spur RCD/fuse.
-It's there to protect the spur - prevent it overheating in the case of a short - and a small fire will not endear your fringe hobby to your loved ones.
+• Don't be tempted to 'oversize' the radial circuit RCD/fuse.
+It's there to protect the radial circuit - prevent it overheating in the case of a short - and a small fire will not endear your fringe hobby to your loved ones.
 In any case the sonic difference is insignificant...

 • Fitting a separate earth requires you understand the potential for electrocution and how equipotential bonding prevents that risk.
 If you don't know, ask someone who does.